The City of El Paso collects property taxes on behalf of all the 44 units of government that levy a tax within El Paso County.

-Our office has reopened to the public.
+Our office is open to the public.
 We truly sympathize with all taxpayers experiencing financial difficulties during this crisis.
 At this time, the Governor has not issued any orders to extend payment deadlines or reduce fees related to property taxes.
 We have no discretion to waive penalty and interest under these circumstances, nor can we extend delinquency dates.

-Effective October 1, 2013, current year tax bills with an amount due less than $5 are not being mailed except by owner request per Property Tax Code 31.01 (f).
+Current year tax bills with an amount due less than $5 are not being mailed except by owner request per Property Tax Code 31.01 (f).

-Payments accompanied by CURRENT tax bill will be applied to current year taxes and any remainder will be applied to any additional taxes owed, starting with the most delinquent.
-PARTIAL PAYMENTS ARE ACCEPTED, however, amounts unpaid by delinquency date accumulate penalty, interest, and collection fees.
-Checks returned unpaid by bank will have all amounts due reinstated plus an additional $30 FEE PER RETURNED CHECK IS ADDED.
-Foreign currency or second party checks are not accepted.
+Payments accompanied by the CURRENT tax bill will be applied to current year taxes and any remainder will be applied to any additional taxes owed, starting with the most delinquent.
+PARTIAL PAYMENTS ARE ACCEPTED, however, amounts unpaid by the delinquency date accumulate penalty, interest, and collection fees.
+Checks returned unpaid by the bank will have all amounts due reinstated plus an additional $30 FEE PER RETURNED CHECK IS ADDED.
+Foreign currency or second-party checks are not accepted.
 The backside of your tax statement provides information regarding multiple payment sites and payment options (as well as some options down below).

-Should you need more information than what is provided in this website, please call (915) 212-0106 or contact email@example.com.
+For more information on these plans contact us at: [email protected] or call (915) 212-0106.
 Our office hours are Monday through Friday, 8:00 a.m. to 5:00 p.m.

 *EPCAD is the office responsible for processing and determining eligibility on applicable exemptions.
 There is NO FEE associated with filing an exemption on behalf of a property owner.
 If you receive a solicitation from a company offering to file an exemption on your behalf, please first check by calling us.
 EPCAD personnel can offer assistance in the application process.
 You can get the exemption application online or pick up/deliver an exemption application at: